veevelder/quick-combat/README.md

 * **Only Roll Initiative for NPCs?** - When adding combatants to the combat tracker, only roll for NPCs and not PCs.
 If your players like to roll their own initiatives.
 Doesn't do anything for the OSE system.
 * **Combat Experience Tracking** - (DND5E Only!)
 For any defeated NPCs will add any experience and for all PCs in combat will add any gained experience.
 * **GM Experience Whisper** - Only Message the GM the experience gained.
-* ~~**Combat Toggle Keybind** - Keybind combination to start and stop combat.~~ Its not located in the Configure Controls Settings Menu, Under Quick Hits.
-* ~~**Combat Toggle Keybind WITHOUT playlist** - Keybind combination to start and stop combat, but will not start the Combat Playlist or Fanfare Playlist.~~ Not longer exists due to Playlist Selection Window
 * **Remove Defeated NPCs?** - Will delete any of the defeated NPC tokens from the scene.

 ### Keybind Settings